fbpx

 Sun protection creams

-Sun protection in the form of cream, lotion, or serum uses the acronym SPF (Sun Protection Factor) to indicate the time of exposure to the sun to avoid sunburn.
+Sun protection in the form of creams, lotions, or serums uses the acronym SPF (Sun Protection Factor) to indicate the time of exposure to the sun to avoid sunburn.

 There are two types of filters for sun protection: